YottaDB/YDBDoc/ProgGuide/ioproc.rst

 Sets the virtual page length for an I/O device to the integer expression.
 You can specify the virtual page length up to 1,048,576.
 The page length controls the point at which the device driver automatically resets $Y to 0.

-By default, for terminals, YottaDB/GT.M uses the terminfo variable lines (which may be from the terminal definition or from a stty command) as the initial value for LENGTH.
+By default, for terminals, YottaDB uses the terminfo variable lines (which may be from the terminal definition or from a stty command) as the initial value for LENGTH.
 The default length for null device and socket device is 66.

 Setting LENGTH to zero prevents resetting $Y to zero.